 But hold on there, Maynard G. Krebs.
 Don’t start packing your bags just yet.

 Last July, Spain’s “Citizen Security Law” went into effect.
 The name alone should set off alarm bells.
-Whenever the government enacts a law under the guise of keeping you secure, brace yourself for an ass-raping.
+Whenever the government enacts a law under the guise of keeping you secure, brace yourself for the anal probe.
 In fact, the only things it seems to secure for citizens are their wrists in handcuffs.

 Critics refer to the law as the “Ley Mordaza,” or “Gag Law.”
 While there are certainly laws in other countries that crap all over free speech worse than this one, the Gag Law strikes me as particularly unusual given the rest of Spain’s seemingly liberal policies.

 - Publicly protesting this law.
 If you organize or even simply attend an “unauthorized” protest outside a government building, bring your checkbook.
 Under the Gag Law, you can be fined €30,000-600,000.

 - Using the internet to organize protests against this law.
 If you absolutely have to get your friends together to chain yourselves to the local DMV, make sure you send formal written invitations.
 Putting out a call to arms on social media sites like Facebook or Twitter comes with its own separate fine.

 - Shouting “This law is a total piece of shit!” at your next school board meeting.
 Think twice before you dig your bullhorn out of the closet.
 Disrupting a public event will set you back anywhere from €600-300,000.

 - Telling a police officer he sucks for enforcing this law.
 Exhibiting a “lack of respect” towards police officers can result in fines ranging from €600-30,000.
 So remember, it’s now “Go eat a doughnut, sir.”